borneomapp/borneomapp-docs/privacy-policy.md

 BorneoMAPP uses the collected data for various purposes:
 * To provide, maintain, and improve our App’s dictionary and community features.
-* To manage your user account, authentication states, and role permissions (such as contributor or moderator status).
+* To manage your user account, authentication states, and role permissions (such as contributor or moderator status) when you choose to sign in.
 * To display relevant advertisements through Google AdMob.
 * To monitor the usage of the App and detect, prevent, or address technical issues.